 - Organic waste, hospital/medical waste, e-waste and; - Other recyclable solid wastes like metal, paper, etc. - There should be provision of multi-coloured bins, in public spaces like parks, community centers, etc., at the site level.
 Additionally, at a campus level, it is important to create a centralized storage facility, for storing different kinds of waste in segregated compartments and in a hygienic manner.
-Based on the collection frequency, once the waste is segregated and stored in a centralized location, it can then be either sent for treatment (in case of e-waste/medical waste) or sent for being recycled (in case of plastics, paper, metals, etc.).
+Based on the collection frequency, once the waste is segregated and stored in a centralized location, it can then be either sent for treatment (in case of e-waste/medical waste) or sent for being recycled (in case of plastics, paper, metals, etc.). - The capacities of various bins, storage areas, etc., should be enough to hold a minimum of two days of garbage or more depending on the frequency of waste collection. - In case the development site is outside the municipal boundary limits and there is no provision for secondary collection / disposal of waste, then the selected temporary site for waste disposal should be made on the principles of engineered landfill. - Besides the organic and inert-inorganic waste being generated on site, two types of hazardous waste might also be generated on site e-waste and medical waste.
+Both these types of waste are extremely toxic in nature and their handling and disposal should be carried out in an extremely careful manner. - E-waste collected from site should be sent to e-waste recyclers for recycling. - Hospital and other medical wastes should be incinerated on site in accordance with the Management and Handling Rules 1998.
+It must be ensured that untreated medical waste does not stay on site for more than 48 hours.

-- The capacities of various bins, storage areas, etc., should be enough to hold a minimum of two days of garbage or more depending on the frequency of waste collection. - In case the development site is outside the municipal boundary limits and there is no provision for secondary collection / disposal of waste, then the selected temporary site for waste disposal should be made on the principles of engineered landfill. - Besides the organic and inert-inorganic waste being generated on site, two types of hazardous waste might also be generated on site - e-waste and medical waste.
-Both these types of waste are extremely toxic in nature and their handling and disposal should be carried out in an extremely careful manner. - E-waste collected from site should be sent to e-waste recyclers for recycling. - Hospital and other medical wastes should be incinerated on site in accordance with the Management and Handling Rules - 1998.
-It must be ensured that untreated medical waste does not stay on site for more than 48 hours. - Beside managing waste during occupation, it is also important to manage and recycle construction waste.
+- In addition to reducing and treating waste on site, it is also important to substitute raw materials in construction with wastes from other sources, in order to reduce the pressure on mining for virgin materials as well as landfills required for their disposal.
+The BIS and CRRI provide codes which establish guidelines on the use of industrial waste in construction of building structures, pavements and roads.
+CRRI/IRC recommend that about 10% of material used in road construction can be waste like plastic etc. Waste materials like fly ash etc. can also be used in construction of footpaths/pavements as well as substitute for OPC (Ordinary Portland Cement) in building superstructures. - Beside managing waste during occupation, it is also important to manage and recycle construction waste.
 It is estimated that almost 10-20 per cent of total municipal waste is construction and demolition waste.
 Therefore, for each development phase, a construction waste management strategy must be prepared and provided to the executing engineers on site.
 Inert and hazardous waste must be collected and stored separately from site.
-Proper training must be given to all construction workers in order to train them to be able to handle different kinds of wastes on site.
 In addition to segregating inert and hazardous waste, it is also important to either reuse the construction waste on site or safely dispose it off to designated agencies for recycling.
 All these steps are important to ensure that construction waste is diverted away from the ever-growing landfills.